FernandoYaguana/GitOps/README.md

-# HELLO WORLD FROM GitOps
+# HELLO WORLD USING GITOPS APPRO0ACH

-This is a GitOps project that displays Hello World message from GitOps using GitOps.
+This is a Python project that displays Hello World message from GitOps using gitops approach.

 ## Technologies used

-- Go
+- Python

 ## Installation